-The Coalition’s work on conservation and agricultural finance is a direct extension of our work on agricultural data, risk management, and conservation practices.
-Although improving soil health through conservation practices is an important tool for reducing on farm risk, the agricultural finance system generally fails to recognize and capture the economic benefits of conservation practice adoption.
-Currently, banks and other lenders do not explicitly recognize soil health in their ratings of their borrowers (producers).
-We believe that re-aligning financial signals and incentives throughout the agriculture financial system is a necessary step to communicate the long-term financial and risk reduction benefits of improving soil health through conservation practices.
+The agricultural finance system is a key mechanism to advance adoption of conservation practices on working lands.
+Although improving soil health through conservation practices is an important tool for reducing on-farm risk (among other strategies), the agricultural finance system generally fails to recognize and capture the economic benefits of conservation practice adoption.
+Currently, banks and other ag lenders do not explicitly recognize soil health in their ratings of their borrowers (producers).
+We believe that demonstrating the risk reduction benefits of conservation investments will help to re-align financial signals and incentives throughout the agriculture financial system.
+This is needed to drive greater adoption of conservation practices on working lands.

 COLLABORATION AND POLICY

 The AGree E2 Coalition has a track record of making the case – backed up with data – that conservation practice adoption reduces producers’ risk and increases profitability.
 Given this correlation, we are working to build understanding of the risk reduction and financial benefits of conservation practice adoption within the agricultural finance community.